-A beautiful feature that can be incorporated into blackout tattoos is negative space, where the majority of the area is blacked out, but gaps or lines are left to create a pattern geometrical shape.
+Negative space is a beautiful feature that can be incorporated into blackout tattoos.
+Tattoo artists can black out the majority of the area, but leave gaps or lines blank to create a pattern or geometrical shape.
 Why black absolutely everything out when you can create a whole new tattoo cleverly positioned over old tattoos and unused space?
 It's a really beautiful way to enhance your blackout sleeve, and looks really intricate and intriguing.

 First up, this blackout sleeve looks really sleek with some very thin lines of negative space.
 The flow of the lines give it a really sophisticated look.

 Done by our Sponsored Artist Tony Kennedy, this blacked out arm looks really cool, and is super bold.

 This one is such an interesting blackout piece.
 We love how there are different lines that fade out towards the hand, giving it a layered effect as if the thick lines are overlapping each other.
 Perfect!